MANUALS: BASKETBALL

 Higher seeded teams will be considered the home team and wear their white jerseys through the district finals.

 Higher seeded teams will be considered the home team and wear their white jerseys at the substate final contest.
 For Classes 1A and 2A, if both teams have the same seed, head to head competition will be used to determine the home team.
 If no head to head competition took place, the higher ranked team will be considered the higher seed.
-If neither team is ranked, the team LAST alphabetical will be considered the home team.
+If neither team is ranked, the team FIRST alphabetical will be considered the home team.

 It is possible for a team to be required to wear white uniforms in one tournament game and dark-colored uniforms in a subsequent tournament game.